Relazione

-Relazioni (Italian for reports or accounts; singular relazione) were the final reports presented by Venetian ambassadors of their service in foreign states.
+Relazioni (Italian for reports or accounts; singular relazione) was the final reports presented by Venetian ambassadors of their service in foreign states.
 Relazioni contained descriptions of the current political, military, economic, and social conditions of the country visited.
 Relazioni are important to historians for recording the development of diplomacy in early modern Europe.

 Background

 During the fourteenth, fifteenth, and sixteenth centuries, Italian states cultivated commercial, diplomatic, and political relations with first the Turkoman emirates of western Anatolia, and then the Ottomans (as well as other eastern Mediterranean states) as part of their multifaceted to maintain long-established trading empires and to keep the Ottoman armies out of the Italian peninsula.